Reactor™ - The manual

 Binary Type

-When set you can specify if this handler only reacts on a down press (ActDown) or only on a release (ActUp).
-When not set it will fire in both cases
+Specify whether this handler reacts only on a down press (ActDown) or only on release (ActUp).
+If not set, it will fire in both cases.

-When mapped to a 4 way button or encoder you can use this setting to filter for a specific event, like only pressing up
+When mapped to a Four-Way button or encoder, use this setting to filter for a specific event, like pressing only up.

 Set Mode